Software Defined Networking

 ESnet and its collaborators at Indiana University and University of Delaware have demonstrated an OpenFlow-based Science DMZ architecture that interoperates with a virtual circuit service like OSCARS.
 An example of how these services might be integrated into a production Science DMZ is outlined below.

 Service Integration - From Test to Deployment

-Initially, an OpenFlow-capable connection could be brought into the Science DMZ area (e.g. the same physical area of the data center as the production Science DMZ infrastructure), and connected to a stand-alone switch.
-A separate test host can be connected to the stand-alone switch for prototyping purposes.
+Initially, an OpenFlow-capable connection could be brought into the Science DMZ area and connected to a separate SDN-capable switch.
+A dedicated test host (e.g. a DTN) can be connected to the SDN switch for prototyping purposes.

-After the service is determined to be production-ready, and the security model for the new service has been vetted, the test host can be removed from the OpenFlow switch, and the OpenFlow switch connected to the production Science DMZ.
-By doing so, the Science DMZ is effectively expanded to include the OpenFlow-enabled services, while making only minimal changes to the existing production Science DMZ environment.
-Once the OpenFlow technology is available in equipment that also supports the other production Science DMZ functions, the Science DMZ core hardware can be upgraded on normal budget cycles to fully integrate the new OpenFlow-based services.
+After the service is determined to be production-ready, and the security model for the new service has been vetted, the SDN-capable WAN connection can be moved to the production Science DMZ.
+By doing so, the Science DMZ is effectively expanded to include the SDN-enabled services, while making only minimal changes to the existing production Science DMZ environment.
+The research Science DMZ now receives services from the production Science DMZ, and can continue to be used for R&D activities.

 Once the SDN technology is available in the next generation border router, the border router can be upgraded as well.
 Once this occurs, the organization has a true multi-service path to the external science network.

 This example illustrates the use of the Science DMZ in the prototyping and development of a production service, and the transition to production for the capabilities developed in the research environment.